Skip to main content

 • the MCP server — the executable the manifest points at (for example a Node script), plus any files it needs.

 You add an extension by pointing NeatContext at that folder.
-It copies the folder into its own userData/extensions/ and loads it; enabling the extension makes its tools available to the model.
+It copies the folder into its own data directory and loads it; enabling the extension makes its tools available to the model.

 Transport and protocol